See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The diagonal line should always have a stroke weight of 1 point, and should be set at a 60° angle.

-The horizontal line is used as a call to action whether literally or as a contact CTA.
+The horizontal line is used as a call to action.
 A rule line, with height X, should be used to determine proper spacing throughout the composition.

 Our pattern graphics derive from the window pane on our iconic Academic Hall dome.
 Because this ties back to the brand’s well-established use of angles, it creates a sense of familiarity, while the circle offers a container that adds softness and structure at the same time.
 Patterns should never sit behind the SEMO logo.
 Adjust the gradient feather to clear the space behind the logo.
-When used with photography, fill negative space.
+When used with photography, the pattern can be used to fill negative space.
 Do not place the pattern over any faces or obstruct the photo’s focal point.